Vaccine Clinic for Dogs and Cats

 -

-This will be our first vaccine clinic so we aren’t sure how many people will attend.
-We will have volunteers on hand to keep the process flowing efficiently but you should plan for a short wait if there are people ahead of you.
+We will have volunteers on hand to keep the process flowing efficiently but you should plan for a wait if there are people ahead of you.
+We have modified the format so we can work as efficiently as possible and minimize wait times.

 -